m-bock/purescript-ts-bridge/docs/type-comparison.md

 The following is a list of default implementations for types that are provided in this library.
 Since the generation typeclass is defined on your side, you can choose a subset of the provided implementations.

+In the future the following implementations may be added:
+- Uncurried Functions
+- Native tuples
+- Nonempty Arrays

 <!-- AUTO-GENERATED-CONTENT:START (TYPES) -->

 <table>